 With the celebration of Earth Day a short time ago and spring cleaning on the minds of a lot of homeowners, it’s the perfect time to make homes more earth-friendly and energy efficient.
 In fact, with only a few small, economical changes, homeowners could be on their way to saving 20% or more on monthly energy bills.
 Here, the home-efficiency specialists from share tips on how to start saving right now.

-1. Purchase a Smart Thermostat
+1. Install a Smart Thermostat

-“During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” explained Lisa Lange.
+“During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” said Lisa Lange.
 “We encourage customers to ask about thermostat settings, when to change air filters and bring any other questions they may have about the energy efficiency of their home.”